Goldman Sachs, U.S. agency in mortgage settlement worth $1.2 billion

-Goldman Sachs Group Inc (GS.N) has agreed to a settlement worth $1.2 billion (724.2 million pounds) to resolve a U.S. regulator's claims the bank sold Fannie Mae FNMA.OB and Freddie Mac FMCC.OB faulty mortgage bonds, the regulator announced Friday.
+Goldman Sachs Group Inc has agreed to a settlement worth $1.2 billion to resolve a U.S. regulator's claims the bank sold Fannie Mae and Freddie Mac faulty mortgage bonds, the regulator announced Friday.

 Under the settlement with the Federal Housing Finance Agency, the conservator for the two government-controlled mortgage finance companies, Goldman Sachs said it agreed to pay $3.15 billion to repurchase mortgage-backed securities from Fannie and Freddie.